On this page

 Family diversity

 Be You uses the term ‘family’ to encompass parents, carers, extended family members and other adults responsible for children and young people’s care.
 Family members may not necessarily be biologically related or even live with the child or young person all the time.
-Some individuals may have one or several parents or carers, including grandparents, step-parents, same-sex parents, aunts and uncles, foster parents or adoptive parents.
+Some individuals may have one or several parents or carers, including grandparents, step-parents, kinship carers, same-sex parents, aunts and uncles, foster parents or adoptive parents.

-A family can be made up of anyone a person considers to be their family
+A family can be made up of anyone a person considers to be their family.

 Families matter

-And the relationships children and young people experience directly impact their wellbeing.
 Those provided with social, emotional and physical support are more likely to reach their full potential and experience better health outcomes in adulthood.

-Positive relationships with family support individuals in building independence, responsibility, confidence and trust.
-They provide a place where these can be explored safely, where there’s guidance and room for mistakes.
 Families also give children and young people a model from which they learn about relationships and how to build connections throughout their lives.
 Children and young people who learn healthy relationship skills are more likely to experience positive peer relationships and grow up to become confident and resilient individuals.

 Healthy families

 In healthy family relationships, people trust and rely on each other for support, love, affection and warmth.
-Families often share common goals and work together to reach those goals (for example, children and young people may help their families get the dinner dishes done so that everyone can relax).
+Families often share common goals and work together to reach those goals (for example, children and young people may help their families get do the dinner dishes so that everyone can relax).

 Family members feel safe and connected to one another.
 Sometimes these relationships involve conflict, which is a normal part of family life.
 Conflict can occur between adults, children and young people.
 In healthy relationships, these conflicts are dealt with in a safe and respectful way.
+For example, listening, showing understanding, and finding solutions together.

 The key qualities of a strong family unit identified by Australians in the Family Strengths Research Project were: